hassio-addons/addon-tailscale/tailscale/DOCS.md

 network interface on your host.

-If you want to access other clients on your tailnet even from your local subnet, execute steps 2 and 3 as described on [Site-to-site networking][tailscale_info_site_to_site].
+If you want to access other clients on your tailnet even from your local subnet, follow steps 2 and 3 as described on [Site-to-site networking][tailscale_info_site_to_site].

 In case your local subnets collide with subnet routes within your tailnet, your